-The Indiana University School of Optometry admits students with advanced standing only when a vacancy exists and when the student would have met the Indiana University preoptometry requirements and standards for admission had he or she applied here originally.
-Students may lose credits in transferring, and for this reason, transfer is generally not recommended.
+The Indiana University School of Optometry does not admit students with advanced standing.
+Students may lose credits in transferring from another optometry program, and for this reason, transfer is generally not recommended.

 The student must have a minimum cumulative average of B in the optometry curriculum, be in good standing with his or her present institution, and have a compelling reason for wanting to transfer to Indiana University's School of Optometry.
 No deficiencies in the Indiana University preoptometry requirements may exist at the time of admission.